 We encourage parents to visit our For Parents study abroad page, which addresses many of the questions that arise before, during, and after a family decides to support their student on a study abroad program.

 A semester abroad does not need to be more expensive than a domestic semester.
-Costs for the Fall 2021 will be posted here after they are finalized.
+Here are the costs for 2021: FYSAE_CostBreakdown_FA21

 Included in Mines tuition and FYSAE fee: